All Episodes

 Would one administrative assistant work for three generals?

-Um, you know, had we not left seven billion dollars of our assets in Afghanistan, you know, the that those are our guns, bullets, bombs that could have been gone to Ukraine.
+You know, had we not left $7 billion of our assets in Afghanistan, you know, those are guns, bullets, bombs that could have gone to Ukraine.

 We wouldn't be trying to restockpile what we got going on here currently.

-Um you know, you y you just can't keep having a blank check and having your handout and then whine when you don't get what you want.
+You know, you just can't keep having a blank check and having your handout and then whine when you don't get what you want.

 I believe in peace through strength.